architect-0/The-Reasoning-Refinery-V1/README.md

-# The Reasoning Refinery Protocol (RRP-V1)
+# The Physical Commonsense Protocol (PCP-V1)

-## System Overview
+## The Vision
-The Reasoning Refinery is a decentralized, open-source protocol designed to bridge the "Intelligence Gap" in medical AI development.
-We coordinate a global network of human refiners to transform raw, noisy AI outputs into high-precision "Golden Datasets" using Chain-of-Thought (CoT) verification.
+To solve the "Physical Intelligence Gap" in AI.
+We coordinate a global network of "Logical Refiners" to build the world's most accurate dataset of physical world reasoning and spatial logic.

-## The Architecture
+## The Problem
-1. **Source:** We target auto-generated medical datasets with high error rates.
-2. **Refinement:** Human operators (Refiners) apply the RRP-V1 logic manual to verify clinical accuracy and step-by-step reasoning.
-3. **Consensus:** Contributions are weighted by a cryptographic consensus mechanism to ensure data integrity.
+Current AI models understand words but fail at "Common Sense."
+They don't understand gravity, friction, or spatial consequences.
+PCP-V1 provides the "Real-World Brain" for the next generation of Robotics and Vision-AI.

-## Economic Model
+## The Economic Protocol
-This protocol operates as a Decentralized Unincorporated Association.
+- **Architecture:** Decentralized Unincorporated Association (DUA).
-- **90% Distribution:** Fees from data acquisition partners (AI Labs) are distributed to contributors via the Protocol Smart Contract.
+- **90% Payout:** Distributed to human refiners via the Smart Contract.
-- **10% Protocol Reserve:** Allocated for infrastructure and brokerage operations.
+- **10% Fee:** Allocated to Architect-0 for protocol maintenance and brokerage.

-## Recruitment
+## Status
-Phase 1 (Genesis Set) is now open.
-We are accepting the first 100 anonymous contributors to finalize the 5,000-row logic sample.
+Recruiting 100 "Genesis Refiners" for the first 5,000-row Spatial Logic Set.